crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/solid/00-create-project.md

 npx degit solidjs/templates/ts vite-solid-crxjs
 ```

-:::caution package.json
+:::tip package.json

-Check the `package.json` file to ensure that `"type": "module"` is set.
-If this
+Check `package.json` to ensure that `"type": "module"` is set.
+If this package
-package key is missing, Vite might not be able to build `vite.config.ts`.
+key is missing, Vite might not be able to build `vite.config.ts`.

 :::